afcapel/websocket_parser/README.md

 parser.append data

-parser.parse # return next message or nil parser.parse_all # return all parsed messages
+parser.next_message  # return next message or nil parser.next_messages # return an array with all parsed messages

+# To send a message:

+socket << WebSocket::Message.new('Hi there!').to_data

 ```

-The returned messages are instances of WebSocket::Message and can be either text messages
-or control frames.
-Check WebSocket::Message#type to know the kind of a message.
+Only text or binary messages are returned on the parse methods.
+To intercept
+control frames use the parser's callbacks.

 ### Use callbacks